NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/index.md

     the work in [Hosts check](https://gitlab.com/nofusscomputing/projects/ansible/collections/phpipam_scan_agent/-/issues/3), will adjust this behaviour to only add hosts that dont exist.

+ - Location `Subnet -> Discover new hosts [Last discovery time]`

+This is displayed within the subnet interface next to the `Discover new hosts` field.
+Whenever a scan report is received by the server this filed is updated to reflect the last scan time.

 ## Development Notes

 Contributions to this project are welcome.
 Below you will find some useful commands for use during development.